joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.7.3 =

+* Bug fix: Incorrect order of operations broke exporting events as CSV.
+* Bug fix: Unverified manipulation of element in navigation JS failed if upcoming events list present.
+* Bug fix: Missing ID on date switcher submit broke JS navigation if used.

 = 3.7.2 =